ebikatsudon/demo-site/content/docs/getting-your-site-online/_index.md

 git push -u origin main
 ```

-### Step 4: Finalize Your Site
+### Step 3: Finalize your site

 Almost done!
 Access your GitHub repository online and go to Settings > Pages.
 Under "Source" select "Deploy from a branch," then select "main" and "/docs" under "Branch."
 Save your changes, and GitHub should now indicate that it's serving your website from the "main" branch.

 Congratulations, you now have a working static site hosted on GitHub Pages!
 Your site should be accessible at `https://yourusername.github.io/site-name`.

+If you want to make updates in the future, all you have to do is repeat the last few steps you did to deploy you site in the first place:

+1. Save all your changes locally
+2. Run `hugo` to rebuild the site
+3. Add and commit your changes
+4. `git push` to the remote repository

 With just this basic Hugo and Git knowledge under your belt, you're ready to create some truly amazing webpages to show off your content.
 Thank you for reading this far!
 If you'd like to learn some formatting tips for making your site look pretty, check out the [Misc Formatting]({{< ref "/docs/misc-formatting" >}} "Misc Formatting") section for tips.
 Otherwise, to learn more about me and my projects, check out my personal page.

- ### Bonus: How to Update Your Site in the Future

-You can easily make changes to your site even after it's been published on GitHub Pages.
-The process essentially just involves repeating the last few steps you did to deploy it in the first place:

-1. Add and commit your changes locally
-2. Run `hugo` to rebuild the site
-3. `git push` to the remote repository

-After that, your changes should be reflected online shortly.